iamwouldyou/word-service/README.md

 -----------
 * Recommend using the Scala version of Play.
 * Play is written in scala.
 Java version has some Scala syntax.
 See routing file.
+* Akka looks promising to implement async and concurrency.
+    * It's built with router, clustering and other mechanisms for the coding environment instead of just the system level.
+Take advantage of your processing power!
 * Can integrate spring or go with DI pattern like Cake.
 * Write a function parameter to check if the file has been read
 * Write a function parameter to do the file try catch block and closing of IO